almquistj/adkpitch/PITCHME.md

 - fast with minimal overhead |
 - environment can be automatically verified to e.g. build AOSP |
 - same environment can be used by e.g. Jenkins |
+- easy to switch back to older versions without mess |

 ---